evenstephenr/react-query/README.md

 ### useQuery fetch

 The `fetch` function returned by a useQuery hook triggers the actual retrieval of your remote data when it is called.
-This is an asynchronous process, so you should be using this function anywhere else you would normally use a React Hook
+This is an asynchronous process, so you should be using this function anywhere else you would normally use a React Hook.

 > Not a requirement, but I highly recommend using [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks) if you aren't already